-Pelvic Floor Physical Therapy (or Pelvic floor PT) is a specialized type of physical therapy that treats bowel, bladder and sexual dysfunction with a focus on the musculoskeletal and neuromuscular system.
+Pelvic Floor Physical Therapy (or Pelvic floor PT) is a specialized type of physical therapy that treats bowel, bladder, and sexual dysfunction with a focus on the musculoskeletal and neuromuscular systems.

 Research shows that pelvic pain caused by pelvic floor dysfunction (PFD) affects one in three women at some point during their lives.
 While some symptoms associated with PFD may be common, they are never normal and physical therapy may be able to help.

 Please know that leaking urine after pregnancy does not have to become the new normal!